Brad's Status: Plot

 Troy meets his role model music composer thanks to Craig pulling some strings.
 However, when Troy tells Brad that his idol is not as cool as he thought, they get in an argument where Brad tells Troy that he cannot judge people for selling out because he is just living in a bubble.
 The argument soon ends and Troy attends his interview.
 During the interview, Jason calls Brad in a rush that Brad does not initially pick up on because of his self-focus.
 Jason informs him that he is at the Mayo Clinic and that his 3-year old daughter has a tethered spine.
 Shaken by the news, Brad forgets to ask Troy about how his interview went.
-Troy tell Brad things went really well.
+Troy tells Brad things went really well.
 Brad then accompanies Troy to Tufts, his alma mater, where he learns his old professor just died.
 Watching Troy go on the tour at Tufts, his thoughts are interrupted when Melanie returns his call.
 Brad expresses his pride about his son and wishes Melanie were there with them.

 The next night, Brad has dinner with Craig, to properly thank him for his help.
 He finds out that his old friends, the ones he believes are leading privileged lives, are actually living with major problems.
 In addition to Jason Hatfield's daughter having a serious medical condition, he learns Jason's company is under legal investigation.
 He also learns Billy Wearslter is an addict and alcoholic.
 Craig also expresses some homophobic remarks about Nick.
 While Brad tolerates Craig's constant bragging and backhanded compliments, eventually Brad feels conflicted about how Craig treats him, questioning if they really are friends.
 When Craig seems confused at Brad's reaction, Brad abruptly leaves their dinner.
 He decides to join Troy at the orchestral performance where Ananya and Maya are playing, explaining to Troy he'd rather be there with him.
 The beautiful music transports Brad into feeling emotional and reflective, realizing he still loves the things of the world.
 After returning to the hotel that evening, Troy asks his father if he is having a nervous breakdown.
 Brad said he just sometimes has doubts that people view him as a failure.
 Troy explains that everyone only thinks of themselves, so they don't even consider whether Brad is a failure or not.
 Troy adds that his opinion is the only one that matters, and he loves his Dad.
 Brad is touched and mollified by Troy's words.

 In his thoughts, Brad is trying to imagine the future.
 The movie ends with him repeating, "We're still alive.
 I am still alive," as he turns over and goes to sleep.
 At the end of the credits, Brad's imagination wanders back into thinking that his son is busking.